 Understanding the longest increasing subsequence problem

-In many software systems, programs must process sequences of data and identify useful patterns within them, like, detecting periods when a metric steadily improves, analyzing trends in stock prices, or tracking the progression of user activity over time.
+In many software systems, programs must process sequences of data and identify useful patterns within them, for example, detecting periods when a metric steadily improves, analyzing trends in stock prices, or tracking the progression of user activity over time.
 While this may sound simple, the challenge lies in the sheer number of possible subsequences that can be formed from a given sequence, making it surprisingly difficult to determine the optimal one efficiently.

 This type of challenge appears frequently in computer science, and a classic formulation of it is the Longest Increasing Subsequence (LIS) problem, where we are given a sequence of numbers, and we need to determine the longest subsequence in which each element is strictly greater than the one before it.